bobowedge/adventures-in-telework/_posts/2021-04-13-advent_of-cuda.md

 <b id="f4">4</b> One of the cool things about Advent of Code is that each person gets a different batch of input data.[↩](#a4)

 <b id="f5">5</b> This seems to be the "hello world" equivalent for CUDA.
-In addition to being the example that NVIDIA uses, it's the first meaningful example in the book I mentioned above,and pretty much all of the video examples if you search for "Introduction to CUDA". [↩](#a5)
+In addition to being the example that NVIDIA uses, it's the first meaningful example in the book I mentioned above, and pretty much all of the examples if you search for "Introduction to CUDA". [↩](#a5)

 <b id="f6">6</b> Opinions are like my friends, they're all assholes. :fire:  That's how the saying goes, right?[↩](#a6)